Pasapeb-cell/playwright-test-suite-for-application-automation-286725/README.md

 ### CI Execution

-In a CI environment, use the dedicated CI script which configures appropriate reporters:
+In a CI environment, use the dedicated CI script which configures appropriate reporters and enforces headless mode:

 ```bash
 npm run test:ci
 ```

+Note: This suite is configured to run in headless mode by default in CI to ensure compatibility with environments lacking an X server.

 To filter by tags in CI: